shimondoodkin/nodejs-autorestart/README.md

 # What is node.js auto restart
-it is a way to watch all .js files if they have been changed and to restart nodejs to allow easy development.
+It is a way to watch all .js files if they have been changed and to restart nodejs.
+It allows easy development and stable production.

 ## How to use nodejs auto restart:
 Copy `autoexit.js` and `nodejs.sh` to `/var/www/`